ignaprados/ContactListReactProps/README.md

  ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install the Express server and Web App.
+Use the package manager [npm](https://www.npmjs.com/) to install the React Web App.

 ```bash
 npm install